openrocket/openrocket/docs/source/user_guide/advanced_rocket_design.rst

 Let's convert *A Simple Model Rocket* from 3 flat fins, to 4 tube fins, just because we can.

-1. From the **File** menu, choose **Open Example** and open **A simple model rocket**.
+1. From the :menuselection:`File` menu, choose :menuselection:`Open Example` and open **A simple model rocket**.
-2. Left-click on the **Trapezoidal fin set** in the upper-left panel, and delete it.
+2. Left-click on the :guilabel:`Trapezoidal fin set` in the upper-left panel, and delete it.
-3. Left-click on the **Body tube**.
+3. Left-click on the :guilabel:`Body tube`.
-4. Note that **Tube fins** is now enabled in **Body components and fin sets**.
+4. Note that :guilabel:`Tube fins` is now enabled in :guilabel:`Body components and fin sets`.
 Click it.
 5. The number of fins defaults to 6.
 These look a little long.
-Drag the **length** slider until the fins are about 7cm long.
+Drag the :guilabel:`length` slider until the fins are about 7 cm long.
-6. Drag the **plus** slider (under **Position relative to:**) to move the fins forward just a little.
+6. Drag the :guilabel:`plus` slider (under :guilabel:`Position relative to:``) to move the fins forward just a little.
-7. Leave the **Tube fin set configuration** window open, and click on the **View Type** menu on the main window.
+7. Leave the **Tube fin set configuration** window open, and click on the :guilabel:`View Type` menu on the main window.
-   Choose the **Back view**.
+   Choose the :guilabel:`Back view`.
 8. Notice that OpenRocket has defaulted to an exact solution for wrapping 6 tube fins around your rocket body tube.
-   In the **Tube fin set configuration** window, drag the **Fin rotation** slider until they line up with the launch lug.
+   In the **Tube fin set configuration** window, drag the :guilabel:`Fin rotation` slider until they line up with the launch lug.
    (*Passing the launch rod through one of the tube fins to reach the launch lug is simpler than arranging the tube fins for the rod to pass between the tubes*)
 9. Notice that you can adjust the Outer Diameter of the fins to create designs that are harder to build, or perhaps impossible to build due to overlaps between tube fins.
-10. Click the **Automatic** check box beneath **Outer diameter**.
+10. Click the :guilabel:`Automatic` check box beneath :guilabel:`Outer diameter`.
 The tubes conform once more to the body tube and touch each other.
 Because the contact surfaces are in the right place to adhere to each other, this is probably the easiest type of fin configuration to build.
-11. Reduce the **Number of fins** to 5, then to 4.
-As long as **Automatic** is checked and the solution makes sense, the fins will wrap the body tube.
+11. Reduce the :guilabel:`Number of fins` to 5, then to 4.
+As long as :guilabel:`Automatic` is checked and the solution makes sense, the fins will wrap the body tube.
 At 4 fins, the tubes would have to dwarf the body tube to wrap it, and OpenRocket gives up on wrapping.
-12. Re-adjust the **Fin rotation** slider to line the 4-fin set up with the launch lug, either within, or beside a tube fin.
+12. Re-adjust the :guilabel:`Fin rotation` slider to line the 4-fin set up with the launch lug, either within, or beside a tube fin.

 Our fin conversion is complete, but before we leave the **Tube fin set configuration** window, note a few other details:

-- You can select preset tube components from the **Select preset** menu in the upper-right.
-If you choose **From database...** you can pick from a wide variety of components for your tube preset. *Note that these components represent what was available at the time this version of the OpenRocket component database was released - some may no longer be available*.
+- You can select preset tube components by clicking the :guilabel:`Parts Library` button in the upper-right.
+  *Note that these components represent what was available at the time this version of the OpenRocket component database was released - some may no longer be available*.
 Some details of the components will fill fields of the **Tube fin set configuration** window, but *Diameter* is not one of them - at least in OpenRocket 15.03.
 - It's not possible to use the **Tube fins** component to create tube fins sliced at an angle, or to create semi-circular fin sections (tubes cut in half, lengthwise).
 - Though you might imagine lots of cool tube fin scenarios, this Tube fin tool will require your tubes to be in side-to-side